realniraj/azure-aks-workload-report-generator/README.md

 1.  **Trigger**: The process begins with a **trigger**, which can be a **scheduled event** (e.g., a cron job running at a specific time) or a **manual invocation** of the **GitHub Actions workflow**.
 This trigger initiates the entire documentation generation process.
 2.  **Authentication**:
     *   The **GitHub Actions workflow** requests an **OIDC (OpenID Connect) token** from **GitHub's OIDC provider**.
-    *   The workflow then presents this OIDC token to **Azure Active Directory (Azure AD)**.
+    *   The workflow then presents this OIDC token to **Entra ID**.
-    *   **Azure AD** validates the token against the pre-configured **federated credential**, confirming that the request is from the trusted GitHub repository and branch.
+    *   **Entra ID** validates the token against the pre-configured **federated credential**, confirming that the request is from the trusted GitHub repository and branch.
-    *   Upon successful validation, **Azure AD** issues a short-lived **Azure access token** back to the workflow.
+    *   Upon successful validation, **Entra ID** issues a short-lived **Azure access token** back to the workflow.
 This token grants the workflow the necessary permissions to interact with Azure resources.
 3.  **AKS Interaction & Report Generation**:
     *   With the **Azure access token**, the workflow authenticates to the **Azure AKS control plane** and retrieves a `kubeconfig` file.
 This file allows the workflow to securely connect to the AKS cluster.
     *   The workflow installs a suite of open-source tools required for the analysis: